 Tony was a founding Director of ESPL and is currently CEO of the Swiss company and a Director of the Irish company.

 Following an academic career at Loughborough University and then at Manchester University, in electronics and electrical engineering, Tony moved over to working independently, initially contracting to major electronics companies such as Philips, Seimens and V-Tech and developing embedded signal software applications for other clients.

 When times permits Tony is a ham radio enthusiast (call sign: G7AFE) and also spends much of his spare time coordinating and engineering the major structural renovations that have been needed to Lunna House.

 He is also a member of the Shetland Bus Friendship Society and liaises regularly with government and other groups in Norway to maintain and promote the wartime history of Lunna House and its links with the former resistance movement.

-Jason joined the ESPL team as Associate Director of Regulatory Affairs in June 2017, bringing over 17 years of experience in Regulatory Affairs from both industry and consultancy.
+Jason joined the ESPL team in June 2017 and is the Managing Director, bringing over 19 years of experience in Regulatory Affairs from both industry and consultancy.